Coolant leaks are one of the most common car mishaps that a driver can encounter.

 They’re sold as a liquid that dissolves in the coolant, “finds” the leak, and seals it up.
 Sounds pretty good.

 But in practice, it is nothing more than a temporary solution and should be seen that way.
 It will last, at best a couple e of months or until the next coolant change.

-To be more precise: use it in case of emergency (on the road, if you can’t make the repair, the mechanic doesn’t work, a part is not available etc) and solve the main problem as soon as possible.
+To be more precise: use it in case of emergency (on the road, if you can’t repair, the mechanic doesn’t work, a part is not available, etc) and solve the main problem as soon as possible.